 While we begin with learning how books are made and then practice our hand at it, we can finally arrive at getting feedback on our work.
 Though much magic happens in practice, monumental steps can be taken with feedback.
 Especially feedback from those with experience in the subject.

-This is where #PBCritiqueFest comes in.
 As an author or illustrator, you don’t know what you don’t know.
-The 2019 participating literary agents, authors, and illustrators bring a wealth of wisdom and experience in creating beautiful books that engage readers and sell copies.
+The 2019 participating literary agents, authors, and illustrators brought a wealth of wisdom and experience in creating beautiful books that engage readers and sell copies.
 And getting their feedback on your manuscript has never been easier.

 authoraileenstewart